aiqualitylab/llm-qa-assistant/README.md

 ## 📃 License

-MIT — free for personal or commercial use.
+This project is open source under the MIT License.
+You can use, modify, and share it freely.

 ---

 ## 🙌 Contribute

-Pull requests are welcome!
-Open issues to suggest improvements or request more QA prompt templates.
+Contributions are welcome!
+If you have ideas or improvements, feel free to open an issue or submit a pull request.